 Are you getting in at least 150 minutes (2.5 hours) of heart-pumping, physical activity per week?
-Being more active helps you to think better, feel better, and sleep better.
+Being more active helps you to think better, feel better, and sleep better and gives you a healthy heart!

 (A note of precaution – before you start an exercise routine, the American Heart Association recommends “If you have medical problems or if you have been inactive and want to exercise vigorously, check with your doctor or other healthcare provider before starting a physical activity program.
 Your doctor can help you find a program suited to your needs and physical condition.
 If you’re at high risk of heart disease, your doctor may conduct an exercise stress test to identify any potential problems.”)